openstack/diskimage-builder/README.md

 the necessary bits to fulfill a specific purpose in the running of an Openstack
 cloud: e.g. a nova-compute node.

-A flavour is a particular set of code that alters how the image is built, or runs within the chroot to prepare the image.
-E.g. the local-config flavour copies in the http proxy and ssh keys of the user running the image build process into the image, whereas the vm flavour makes the image build a regular VM image with partition table and installed grub boot sector.
-The mellanox flavour adds support for mellanox infiniband hardware to both the deploy ramdisk and the built images.
+An element is a particular set of code that alters how the image is built, or runs within the chroot to prepare the image.
+E.g. the local-config element copies in the http proxy and ssh keys of the user running the image build process into the image, whereas the vm element makes the image build a regular VM image with partition table and installed grub boot sector.
+The mellanox element adds support for mellanox infiniband hardware to both the deploy ramdisk and the built images.

 Images start as a base ubuntu cloud image.
 Other distributions may be added in